Bill Cosby found guilty of sexual assault - Journal du Cameroun

 “I was limp and I could not fight him off,” she said.

+On Thursday, she beamed and hugged her attorney, but declined to speak to reporters.

-When Constand first reported the assault, the district attorney at the time refused to press charges.
+When Constand first reported the assault, Montgomery County refused to press charges.

 Prosecutors reopened the case in 2015, nearly a decade after she signed a $3.4 million settlement with Cosby in 2006, claiming that new evidence had come to light just as other accusers came forward.

-Around 60 women, many of them onetime aspiring actresses and models, came forward publicly to brand him a calculating, serial predator who plied victims with sedatives and alcohol to bed them over four decades.
+Around 60 women, many of them onetime aspiring actresses and models, publicly branded him a calculating, serial predator who plied victims with sedatives and alcohol to bed them over four decades.

+But Constand’s was the only case that happened recently enough to prosecute.

-Crucial to the second trial was the judge’s decision to let five other women testify how Cosby had preyed on them in a similar manner.
+Crucial to the second trial was the judge’s decision to let five other accusers testify.

-Prosecutors savaged “vicious” and “filthy” attempts by the defense to character assassinate those accusers, but ultimately, the panel of five women and seven men were unconvinced.